mesosphere/dcos-docs-site/pages/dkp/kommander/2.2/download/index.md

 You must be a registered user and logged on to the support portal to download DKP.
 New customers must contact their sales representative or <a href="mailto:sales@d2iq.com">sales@d2iq.com</a> before attempting to download or install this product.
 If you have problems downloading DKP, contact your sales representative or <a href="mailto:sales@d2iq.com">sales@d2iq.com</a>.</p>

+<p class="message--note"><strong>NOTE: </strong>This docker image includes code from the MinIO Project (“MinIO”), which is © 2015-2021 MinIO, Inc. MinIO is made available subject to the terms and conditions of the <a href="https://www.gnu.org/licenses/agpl-3.0.en.html">GNU Affero General Public License 3.0</a>.
+Complete source code for MinIO is available <a href="https://github.com/minio/minio">here</a>.</p>

 ## Download from the AWS Marketplace

 Follow the instructions on AWS console to download the container image.